sriku2412/sriku2412/README.md

 # About sriku2412

-> "Essentially, all models are wrong, but some are useful.
-However, the approximate nature of the model must always be borne in mind...." - George E. P. Box.
+> "Essentially, all models are wrong, but some are useful..." - [George E. P. Box.](https://en.wikipedia.org/wiki/All_models_are_wrong)

-This quote encapsulates a fundamental principle in statistical modeling, analytics, and even in broader contexts where models are used to understand and predict aspects of the real world.
-It serves as a reminder that while models can provide valuable insights, they are simplifications of reality and should not be mistaken for perfect representations.
-[All models are wrong](https://en.wikipedia.org/wiki/All_models_are_wrong)
+> This quote encapsulates a fundamental principle in statistical modeling, analytics, and even in broader contexts where models are used to understand and predict aspects of the real world.
+Thank you to all fellow researchers, supportive professors, and inspiring peers for collaborating and correcting some of my models!

 👋 Hi there!
 I'm Sreekanth Potlabathini, a passionate learner and explorer in the world of data science.
 Transitioning from a background in Mechanical Engineering, I've found a new fascination in the power of data and how it can be harnessed to solve real-world problems.